-Roy Tam, artist and designer, is an award winning furniture and product designer trained at the Royal College of Art, Imperial College and Hooke Park, and a lecturer in 3D Design at the University of Plymouth.
-With 9 years' experience in product design consultancy in the UK and US, and 12 years as partner of eco designer David Colwell at Trannon Furniture, producing a range of contemporary furniture including dining tables, chairs, stools, benches, sideboards, cabinets, CD holders, shelving and reception desks for modern domestic, contract and heritage interiors.
+Roy Tam, artist and designer, is an award winning furniture and product designer trained at the Royal College of Art, Imperial College and Hooke Park, and a lecturer in 3D Design at Plymouth University.
+He has 9 years' experience in one of UK’s top design consultancy, and 12 years as partner director of eco designer David Colwell at Trannon Furniture, producing a range of contemporary furniture including dining tables, chairs, stools, benches, sideboards and reception desks for modern domestic, contract and heritage interiors.

-Based in Dorset, Roy's small batched-produced limited run furniture is made from sustainable ash thinnings from woodlands nearby.
-Corporate projects include receptions, conference rooms, boardrooms, cafes, restaurants, museum seating and eco trophies, with customers like the Natural History Museum, the King's Fund, NHS, Dillington House, Bankside Gallery, Edward Marshall Trust, Yorkshire Sculpture Park, Southern Arts, Hampshire County Architects, Forestry Commission and Wessex Water.
+Based in Dorset, Roy's small batched-produced limited run furniture is made from sustainable ash thinnings sourced from woodlands nearby.
+Corporate projects include receptions, boardrooms, restaurants and museum seating, with customers like the Natural History Museum, the King's Fund, NHS, Dillington House, Bankside Gallery, Hampshire County Architects, Forestry Commission and Wessex Water.

 His High Stool was featured in both the Independent's and the Observer's 10 Best Eco Designs and also won a professional award from the Guild of Master Craftsmen's Cabinet Maker Magazine.
 Un-adorned by fashion, his timeless designs are styled by respect for people and nature, so you can enjoy them knowing that your furniture have been responsibly made.
 Current and previous outlets includes Artifex, Ferrers Gallery, Artizana, Purves + Purves, Bluecoat Display Centre, Scottish Gallery, Grace Barrand Design Studio, Beatrice Royal Gallery, the V&A Museum shop, Bristol's Create Eco-Centre and the Crafts Council shop.